Masahiro Shinoda: Awards

 His film Gonza the Spearman (1986) was entered into the 36th Berlin International Film Festival, where it won the Silver Bear for an outstanding artistic contribution.
 He won the 1991 Japan Academy Prize for Director of the Year for Childhood Days.
 His film Moonlight Serenade (1997) was entered into the 47th Berlin International Film Festival.
 He also won the Izumi Kyōka Prize in 2010 for a novel (Shinoda himself had earlier adapted a Kyōka novel for the screen for the 1979 film Demon Pond).

-Personal life
+Personal life and death

-Masahiro Shinoda's first marriage was with Kazuko Shiraishi, both had a daughter.
+Masahiro Shinoda's first marriage was with Kazuko Shiraishi.
+The pair had one daughter, the artist Yuko Shiraishi.
 In 1967 he married the actress Shima Iwashita, who appears in several of his films.

-He retired from directing after the release of Spy Sorge in 2003, a biopic on the life of Richard Sorge.
+Shinoda died of pneumonia on March 25, 2025, at the age of 94.